-Stan Laurel was born in Ulverston, Cumbria on 16th June 1890 at his grand parents’ house at 3 Argyle Street.
+Stan Laurel was born in Ulverston, Cumbria on 16th June 1890 at his grandparents’ house at 3 Argyle Street in the town.

 The property is still there to this day and proudly displays a plaque at the front stating the fact that Stan was born there.

 In April 2021, the property was put up for sale by the owner.

 Furthermore, the family would like the property to be bought by a fan of the comedy legend.